 The new year begins here… now.
 Getting off track is normal.
 Getting back on track is too.

-The thing about working on your goals planning is how that very process helps you grow in your ability to become better at setting and achieving your goals.
+The thing about working on your goal planning is how that very process helps you grow in your ability to become better at setting and achieving your goals.
+The more progres we make, the more we pick up speed and stamina to do more.

 Goal setting is about vision, planning, action, tracking, testing, and tweaking.